owntracks/booklet/docs/tech/qr.md

 ## QR codes

-To setup the OwnTracks app (iOS only currently), you can use QR codes or specially-constructed URLs to configure the app.
-This is currently implemented in iOS.
-The QR codes can be scanned from the settings tab within the app
+To configure iBeacons in the OwnTracks for iOS app, you can use QR codes with specially-constructed URLs to configure the app.
+The QR codes can be scanned from the settings tab within the app, or the specially crafted URL can be opened from mobile Safari.

 ![iOS settings](images/b-ios-scan-setting.png)